leonhma/python-package-automation/README.md

 * First, think of a name for your package.
 Make sure it's not yet taken on pypi and testpypi.
 * Second, click 'use this template' in the upper right corner
-* Name your repository the name you have just thought of (I discourage the use of dashes here, since it can be quite annoying if your package is called differently on pypi and in the program), set a description and choose a license.
+* Name your repository the name you have just thought of (non alphanumeric characters will automatically be replaced with undescores, while combining multiple consecutive illegal character into a single underscore), set a description and choose a license.
 This will enable the setup workflow to automatically fill in some of the details in the package files.
 * You should now see a job 'setup' pop up (after ca. 10 sec, you might have to refresh the page).
 Wait for it to finish and move on.
 <!--cut-->